 Scholarly Commons Citation

 Schrag, Philip G., "The Summary Affirmance Proposal of the Board of Immigration Appeals" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1158.
+1158.